William Dawson Scholar

 Adjunct Research Professor: Department of Geography and Environmental Studies, Carleton University

 I am an interdisciplinary scholar who works across the social and natural sciences on the themes of learning, environmental change and sustainable development.
-My recent research has studied how climate change knowledge is produced, validated and communicated, and how facilitated learning and knowledge sharing can support action on climate change.
+I study how climate change knowledge is produced, validated and communicated, and how facilitated learning and knowledge sharing can support action on climate change.
 I am interested in how processes such as social learning and knowledge co-production can support collaborations that span epistemic and disciplinary divides.
 I am currently working with an international team of collaborators to investigate how such processes are being used in global research partnerships on climate change, resilience, and international development.
 Factors we are examining include institutional and personal incentives/disincentives for engaging in learning and knowledge co-production; how program design enables or constrains learning; and how particular forms leadership influence levels of engagement and the impact of learning processes.
 Issues of power, voice, and participation are central to all of these themes.

 My research and teaching are informed by my experience of working outside of academia, in funding agencies, think tanks, independent research institutes and with the United Nations.
 I am therefore interested in how evidence is mobilised to inform policy and practice at a range of scales, and particularly how those who have been excluded from formal decision-making processes can make their voices heard.
 I have been an active contributor to the United Nations climate change negotiations process since 2003 with a focus on training and capacity building to support adaptation in developing countries.
 I am currently a Research Associate with the Overseas Development Institute (UK) and the International Institute for Sustainable Development, where I help national governments, funding bodies, and international agencies design and implement learning-centred programmes on resilience, sustainability and climate change adaptation.